EvanH1225/EvanH1225/README.md

 # **Evan Henkle**

-* Computer Science student at the University of Maryland, proficient in Java, Python, and C
+* Computer Science student at the University of Maryland
+* Proficient in Java, Python, and C
 * Enjoy problem solving, learning new topics, and working on personal projects